Install R Packages¶

 Warning

 Your project must have the “Internet access” upgrade in order to download software from a remote repository (i.e. CRAN) to your project.
-The install command will not work unless you upgrade your project to have internet access.
+Installing an R package will require you to add a license or add upgrades so that your project has internet access.

 Otherwise you have to download the tarball of the R package to your own machine, and upload it to your project.
 Then, you can tell R to install the package directly from there as a local file.